By Brad Hutchcraft

 Then the big day came - he let me drive it!
 As I started lifting the orange lever that made it go faster, I noticed the black line that had been drawn about two-thirds of the way up the lever.
 Dad had one rule: "Don't push the speed past that line."
 "Okay, Dad.
 No problem," my prepubescent voice replied.

 Of course, that didn't last long.
 As the days went by, I got more and more curious.
 And the train started inching faster and faster.
 Then, as it was cruising at speeds I'd never attempted, the Lionel hit "Dead Man's Curve."
 I call it that because I knew I was a dead man as the locomotive went careening off the track.

 Dad and I talked after that.
-I believe I even got called to "his study" (let's just say my brother was familiar with this place from low grades he had received).
+I believe I even got called to "his study" (the place we were called for serious conversations!).

 I learned something important about Dad and his Lionel.
 He didn't put the line on the controls to keep me from having fun.
 He put it there because he knew that pushing too far past the line would do damage to something valuable.